21

 Because many of the costume jewelry metals are magnetic it’s better not to wear them through security and then have to take them off.
 Put your costume jewelry in your carry-on bag.

-If your carry-on bag sets off an alarm it’s easy for the security personnel to look inside and see at a glance what is setting it off instead of having you remove all of your jewelry.
+If your carry-on bag sets off an alarm it’s easy for the security personnel to look inside and see at a glance what is setting it off instead of having you remove all of your jewelry from your body and possibly leave something behind.
+I left my cell phone behind at a security area.
+Not a happy trip.

 What the Security Guards Say